Bored before breakfast

 When I check my phone in the morning, the first thing I notice—before emails, before my DMs, before the headlines that make me contemplate hiding under the covers—is the avalanche of brand messages.

-They’re in the inbox.
-On the lock screen.
-Even on the toothpaste I bought because a box told me it was “designed by dentists” and had “flavor architecture.”
+Even on the toothpaste I bought because a box told me it was “designed by dentists” and would grant me a Hollywood smile.

 The best brands know when to stop talking.
 Nike doesn’t need to explain what “Just Do It” means.
 Apple’s product shots are often so quiet they hum.
-Even Duolingo, in its weird, surreal way, knows when to drop the joke and get out of the way.
-Though perhaps Duo could send me fewer notifications.

 Great brand communication doesn’t fight for your attention.
 It earns it.

-So here’s the question: can you say what you do in five words?
+Can you say what you do in five words?

 Can you explain your product without a manifesto?
 Can your homepage speak without yelling?